-The 'Valuation for Solvency Purposes' section of the report provides a description of the bases, methods and main assumptions used in the valuation of assets, Technical Provisions and other liabilities for each material asset and liability class.
+The 'Valuation for Solvency Purposes' section of the report provides a description of the bases, methods and main assumptions used in the valuation of assets, technical provisions and other liabilities for each material asset and liability class.

 The Company's IFRS balance sheet is presented in column (b) of the following table, in accordance with the classification of assets and liabilities used in its financial statements.
+The captions used in the table are from the balance sheet QRT S.02.01, rather than the financial statements.
 The references given in column (a) are to relevant accounting policies and notes provided in the financial statements.